gosukiwi/createaproglang/manuscript/chapter3.md

 VM or .NET's CLR.
 That way you take advantage of the huge effor put in those interpreters to make your code fly!

-## Meet URYB our toy language

-The language we'll create looks pretty much like ruby, but simpler.
-Let's call it _URYB_.
-Here's how it looks like:

-    # comments use hashes
-    a = 2 #assignment

-    # function definition
-    def add(a, b)
-        return a + b
-    end

-    # conditional
-    if a == 2
-        print "a is 2"
-    end

-    # while loop
-    while a < 5
-        a = a + 1
-    end

-So far we'll only work on this, we'll add more features later on, feel free to change anything you want!
-That's the point of creating your very own programming language!

 ## Our First Parser
-Let's get down to bussiness and start writing some code!
+Before we dive right in, let's see what we'll build.
 There are several ways to write parsers, each has it's own advantages and disadvantages, for our first parser we'll use the easiest to implement, and also the most commonly used, it's called a Recursive Descent Parser, according to Wikipedia:

  > In computer science, a recursive descent parser is a kind of top-down
  > parser built from a set of mutually recursive procedures (or a